jasper-oh/Journey-To-Disney/README.md

 ### Bonus Qualification

-- Experience working in an Animation production environment
+- Experience working in an Animation production environment.

 So, Organizing the priority task will be ...